Transport | Transform | Transcend

 Lisa Marks

 Lisa Marks is an industrial designer and assistant professor at Georgia Tech whose work bridges computational design, craft, and technology.
 Her research explores how algorithmic methods can preserve global craft traditions while promoting sustainability and social equity.
+In Weaving Technology, Marks brings together parametric design and handcraft to reimagine how traditional techniques can evolve, offering new approaches to sustainability, cultural preservation, and human-centered making.
 Through collaborations with artisans, she uses digital tools to expand the possibilities of handmade design, redefining the relationship between human creativity and machine precision.
+Click Here to Learn More.

 Weaving Technology